Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 The iron gates are unlocked but squeal loudly when someone opens them.

 Two gate guards are on duty, but they aren't awake when the characters arrive (see below).
-Characters who succeed on a DC 12 Dexterity (Stealth) check can climb over the low outer wall without waking them.
+Characters who succeed on a DC 12 Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Stealth\|Stealth]]) check can climb over the low outer wall without waking them.
 If one or more characters fail the check, or if the characters open the gates, the guards rouse themselves and stumble forth to confront the trespassers.

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/088-cos08-04.webp#center\|Otto Belview]]